Gen. James Giles House

-Gen. James Giles House is located in Bridgeton, Cumberland County, New Jersey, United States.
-The house was built in 1791 and was added to the National Register of Historic Places on March 8, 1978.
+The General James Giles House is located at 143 West Broad Street in the city of Bridgeton in Cumberland County, New Jersey, United States.
+The house was built in 1791 and was documented by the Historic American Buildings Survey (HABS) in 1936.
+It was added to the National Register of Historic Places on March 8, 1978, for its significance in architecture, law, and military history.
+It was later added as a contributing property to the Bridgeton Historic District on October 29, 1982.